Bissbert/zsh.dotfiles/docs/installation.md

 6. Installs MesloLGS Nerd Fonts to the appropriate fonts folder and refreshes the font cache (Linux).
 7. Copies or symlinks `.zshrc` (and `.p10k.zsh` when the profile provides it) from `profiles/<name>/`.
 8. Attempts to install `autojump`, `direnv`, `sqlite3`, and `python3-pygments` (for `pygmentize`) with `apt`/`apt-get` if missing.
+9. Downloads a prebuilt Fastfetch binary from the official GitHub releases if it isn’t already on your PATH.
-9. Switches your default shell to Zsh using `chsh -s $(which zsh)` if necessary.
+10. Switches your default shell to Zsh using `chsh -s $(which zsh)` if necessary.
-10. Writes `install_manifest.txt` inside the backup folder with the timestamp, script path, repo commit hash, deployment mode, and profile name.
+11. Writes `install_manifest.txt` inside the backup folder with the timestamp, script path, repo commit hash, deployment mode, and profile name.

 ## Post-Installation Steps
 - Restart your terminal or run `exec zsh`.